societal-lex/Eagle/Deployment/Readme.md

 __Access Restriction__:
 Access for content-store prefix is acess restricted using the Signed Cookies of Cloudfront.
 The signed cookies are generated and sent in the response by content service when using the application.

+Same thing is also required from images as well.
+Where /content-store points to the Live images bucket.

 Hence S3 access is provided to only Cloudfront and Cloudfront access is agin provided to a Logged in user by the application.

 ![Application and content access](images/s3andcloudfront.png)